loopbackio/loopback-next/docs/site/Testing-your-application.md

 });
 ```

+{% include important.html content="The `name` property of your test datasource must match your real datasource's name." %}

 ### Clean the database before each test

 Start with a clean database before each test.
 This may seem counter-intuitive: